 (Reg.
 5)

+[Heading inserted in Gazette 30 Jun 1972 p.
+2169.]

 Form No. 1

 NOTICE TO CREDITORS AND CLAIMANTS

-[Heading amended in Gazette 30 June 1972 p.2169.]

 In the Supreme Court of Western Australia — Probate Jurisdiction.

 NOTICE is hereby given that all persons having claims or demands against the estates of the undermentioned deceased persons (orders to administer whose estates were granted to me by the said Court under the Public Trustee Act 1941) are hereby required to send particulars of such claims to me in writing on or before the day of 20 , after which date I will proceed to distribute the assets of the said deceased persons among those entitled thereto, having regard only to those claims of which I shall then have had notice.